4lex4/scantailor-advanced/README.md

  Picture shape feature adds option for mixed pages to choose from free shape and rectangular shape images.
 This patch does not improve the original algoritm but creates from the detected "blobs" rectangular shapes and the rectangles that intersects joins to one.

-* ##### Tiff compression
- Tiff compression option allows to disable compression in tiff files or select one of other standard compression methods (LZW, Deflate, PackBits, Jpeg).

 * ##### Multi column thumbnails view \[reworked\]
  This allows to expand and un-dock thumbnails view to see more thumbnails at a time.